Vancouver Public Art Map

 The Vancouver Public Art Map is a self-initiated project that emerged out of browsing datasets from the City of Vancouver's Open Data Catalogue.

-Powered by Google Maps API, the web application allows users to discover and explore hundreds of public art pieces exhibited around the city of Vancouver dating from 1905 to the present day.
+Powered by Google Maps API and Glitch, the web application allows users to discover and explore hundreds of public art pieces exhibited around Vancouver dating from 1905 to the present day.

 I chose a dark theme for the base map and a contrasting semi-transparent marker colour to be able to identify and emphasize clusters of public art pieces from afar.